Concordia Learning Center Jersey City is going to close at the end of June.

-Concordia Learning Center will be using the electronic system, SignUp Genius, for 2018 Preschool Registration.
+Concordia Learning Center will be using the electronic system, SignUp Genius, for their 2019 Preschool Registration.

 In order for a child to participate in the PreK-3 program, the child must be